DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \subsubsection{Effectiveness of RFM}

 As shown in Table~\ref{tab: customized-generation}, we compare the outputs of \textit{DreamAudio} with different training approaches on various datasets.
-Experiments on RFM-based systems present SOTA performance on customized tasks, i.e., Customized-Concatenation and Customized-Overlay evaluations.
-On the other hand, we observe that \textit{DreamAudio-DDPM} trained with diffusion-based techniques offers better results in the semantic feature than \textit{DreamAudio}, giving better CLAP scores.
+Experiments on RFM-based systems present enhanced performance on customized tasks, i.e., Customized-Concatenation and Customized-Overlay.
+On the other hand, we observe that \textit{DreamAudio-DDPM} trained with diffusion-based techniques offers better results in the semantic feature than \textit{DreamAudio} by achieving better CLAP scores.
 These experimental results demonstrate two key findings: a) RFM-based models show promising performance in generating customized and personalized content; b) DDPM-based approaches guide the models toward more robust performance by preserving the capability of generating features based on semantic information.